Fieldinj/Getty-Confidential/README.md

 # Forged or Authentic?

 The Getty Museum has nearly 1,700 objects in their collection.
-While there are two museums, some objects are looked over and deserve to be put into the spotlight .
+Spread throughout two museums, some objects are looked over and deserve to be put into the spotlight .
 These objects in particular have sparked controversy about their authenticity and past.
 This page encourages viewers to have a look past their appearances and into their history, whether it's good or bad.

 # The Getty Kouros